 There is a massive waste of human talent and opportunity that we risk if achievement gaps are not closed.
-We are not only still leaving behind whole groups of children, but our failure to educate all our children to the highest levels means students in America overall are being left behind in a world where global competition is increasingly tough.
+We are still leaving behind whole groups of children.
+Furthermore, our failure to educate all our children to the highest levels means students in America overall are being left behind in a world where global competition is increasingly tough.

 How can we help close the Achievement Gap?

 Strengthening the educational achievement of our youth will provide economic stability for us and future generations.
 Many teachers and schools across the country are proving that race and poverty are not destiny; large steps forward are possible.

 It is urgent that we intervene immediately to support the most vulnerable students.
 As state and local government budgets are being cut, school systems are struggling to do this alone.
 But you can help!

 Our sister nonprofit organization Educate.
 Radiate.
 Elevate. strives to bridge the Achievement Gap.
 Students are nominated by people, schools, and/or organizations that can attest to their dedication and promise.
 Your tax-deductible donation will provide them with private tutors who will focus on assisting the student with academics and test prep, while also teaching them the underlying learning and life skills so that the student can excel in all class, in college, in their careers, and beyond.
 These include essential skills such as planning and prioritizing, time management, focus, creative problem solving, innovation, advocacy, and emotional intelligence.